 The purpose of this study was to disaggregate the data for girls and boys to try to pin down

-- what may be the reasons for the differences between the male and female dropout rates, and
+- possible reasons for the differences between the male and female dropout rates; and

-- what factors may affect or are associated predictively with girls’ decisions to leave or to stay in school.
+- factors that may affect or are associated with girls’ decisions to leave or to stay in school.

 This article considers the practical, conceptual, and empirical foundations of an early identification and intervention system for middle-grades schools to combat student disengagement and increase graduation rates in our nation’s cities.

 This paper provides an overview of research and state and federal policies related to services for expelled students.

 The Alliance for Excellent Education is a national policy and advocacy organization that works to make every child a high school graduate - to prepare them for college, work, and to be contributing members of society.
 Founded in 2001, the Alliance focuses on America's six million most at-risk secondary school students - those in the lowest achievement quartile - who are most likely to leave school without a diploma or to graduate unprepared for a productive future.
 The Alliance works to encourage the development and implementation of federal and national policies that support effective high school reform and increased student achievement and attainment.
 It works to synthesize and distribute research and information about promising practices that enlightens the national debate about education policies and options.

 The American Youth Policy Forum (AYPF) is a nonprofit, nonpartisan professional development organization based in Washington, DC, which provides learning opportunities for policymakers, practitioners, and researchers working on youth and education issues at the national, state, and local levels.
 The website includes links to webcasts, e-bulletins, and publications.